sufalroy/hr-crud-example/README.md

-# hr-crud-example
+# user-manager-example

-Test the Application
+# Test the Application

 you can test it by using curl or some similar tool.
 You have three HTTP endpoints that you can test: